nekman/Sequence/README.md

 Util class for collections inspired by LINQ in C# - http://msdn.microsoft.com/en-us/library/bb341635.aspx

 #####NOTE
-I am know there are a bunch of frameworks out there (e.g LabmdaJ - http://code.google.com/p/lambdaj/) But I did this as a lab project, beacuse I wanted to learn how to implement some simple "good to have methods" when working with collections.
+I know that there are a bunch of frameworks out there (e.g LabmdaJ - http://code.google.com/p/lambdaj/) But I did this as a lab project, beacuse I wanted to learn how to implement some simple "good to have methods" when working with collections.

-Doesn't usesany reflection, just simple Java.
+Doesn't uses any reflection, just simple Java.

 ###Usages and examples